 It’s easy for Smith to remember who hit that infamous first home run off of him, because the two became teammates a little over a month after the fact: Slugging first baseman, Peter Alonso.

 With the Mets, Smith joins a contingent of high upside, controllable relief arms that could be a mainstay in the Mets’ bullpen in the not so distant future.
 Along with the other notable arms GM Sandy Alderson traded his veteran players for, including, Jacob Rhame, Jamie Callahan, Stephen Nogosek, Ryder Ryan, and Gerson Bautista, the Mets are hopeful that bullpen reinforcement is on the rise.
 Considering the escalating costs of signing free agent relievers, the Mets now have several intriguing options to utilize and perhaps play important roles as soon as this upcoming season.

-For Smith, who comes across as a well-spoken, eager, and humble student of the game, he hopes that the third time truly is the charm, and is looking forward to making his mark with his new employer, the New York Mets.
+Smith, who comes across as a well-spoken, eager, and humble student of the game, hopes that the third time truly is the charm, and is looking forward to making his mark with his new employer, the New York Mets.

 I had the privilege of speaking to Smith where we discussed is early introduction to pitching, playing for three different organizations (and five teams) in 2017, and his early connection to Noah Syndergaard.